probonopd/go-appimage/src/appimagetool/README.md

 # appimagetool

 This is an experimental implementation of the AppImage command line tool, `appimagetool`, in Go, mainly to see what is possible.
+It can also do what [linuxdeployqt]() does using the `deploy` verb.

 ## Installation and usage